Tobacco distributor licenses; application; conditions; revocations, suspensions and cancellations

 2. Cancel the license of any licensee that fails to incur any tax liability under this chapter for twelve consecutive months.

-J. Any suspension, revocation or denial of a license issued under this section must comply with section 41-1092.11, subsection B.
+J. Any suspension, revocation, cancellation or denial of a license issued under this section by the department must comply with § 41-1092.11, subsection B.

-K. Notwithstanding any other law, for the purposes of subsection F, paragraphs 1 and 2 of this section, section 42-1127, subsection C and section 42-3461, subsection B, if a distributor has listed in its application more than one place of business, any suspension, revocation or nonrenewal of a distributor's license shall apply only with effect to remove the place of business at which the activity occurred that resulted in the violation from the distributor's license.
+K. Notwithstanding any other law, for the purposes of subsection F, paragraphs 1 and 2 of this section, § 42-1127, subsection C and § 42-3461, subsection B, if a distributor has listed in its application more than one place of business, any suspension, revocation, cancellation or nonrenewal of the distributor's license shall apply only with effect to remove the place of business or business location at which the activity occurred from the distributor's license.
 If such a removal occurs, the distributor shall be subject to restrictions that the department prescribes by rule.